linda2912/linda2912.github.io/browserTechnologies/README.md

 > Problemen Custom fonts

-####"It is very frustrating when loading up a website and seeing a mostly blank page because the fonts are still downloading.
+#####"It is very frustrating when loading up a website and seeing a mostly blank page because the fonts are still downloading.
 This is especially frustrating on a slow internet connection or on mobile."
 *throwaway420* [(Bron)](https://news.ycombinator.com/item?id=7244465)

+Feiten
-* custom fonts are awesome and we want to use them
+* Custom fonts are awesome and we want to use them
-* custom fonts slow down our pages by being large additional resources.
+* Custom fonts slow down our pages by being large additional resources.

-####~37% of top 300K sites are using web fonts as of early 2014 [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)
+* ~37% of top 300K sites are using web fonts as of early 2014 [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)

 > Mogelijke oplossingen: